-SU5000 Operation Powering On / Off
+SU3000 Operation Powering On / Off

-There is a power key switch on the inside of the base cover of all master and center cabinets.
+There is a power key switch on the leg on the secured side of all master and center cabinets.

 - 1. Power on the turnstile using the power key switch [Fig. 12].
 The turnstile "boot up" cycle will take less than one minute to complete. - 2.
-After the power-up sequence has completed, the SU5000 will enter the previously configured passage modes or the passage modes currently defined in GateKeeper.
+After the power-up sequence has completed, the SU3000 will enter the previously configure passage modes or the passage modes currently defined in GateKeepe.

-As noted previously, passage mode settings are configured using the I/O control board inputs, GateKeeper software (if installed), or lane key control switch (if installed).
+As noted previously, passage mode settings are configured using the I/O control board inputs GateKeeper software (if installed), or lane key control switch (if installed).